-In order to provide for the funding to maturity or refunding of the Refunded Bonds, the State will use a portion of the proceeds of the 2021 Bonds, together with certain other available moneys, to purchase United States Treasury Obligations, State and Local Government Series, or other direct obligations of, or obligations the principal of and the interest on which are unconditionally guaranteed by, the United States Government (the "Government Securities"), the principal of which together with interest payable thereon will be sufficient to pay when due the interest on the Refunded Bonds on or prior to the maturity date or call date, as the case may be, and principal, to redeem on such call date Refunded Bonds which become due after such date.
+In order to provide for the refunding of the Refunded Bonds, the State will use a portion of the proceeds of the 2023 Bonds, together with certain other available moneys, to fund an escrow account (the "Escrow Fund") pursuant to an Escrow Agreement, to be dated April 26, 2023, between the State and Wilmington Trust, National Association, as escrow agent (the "Escrow Agent"), for the benefit of the holders of the Refunded Bonds.
+Proceeds deposited in the Escrow Fund established under the Escrow Agreement will either be held in cash or be used to purchase United States Treasury Obligations, State and Local Government Series, or other direct obligations of, or obligations the principal of and the interest on which are unconditionally guaranteed by, the United States Government (the "Government Securities"), the principal of which together with the interest payable thereon will be in an amount sufficient to pay when due the interest on the Refunded Bonds on or prior to the call date and principal, to redeem on such call date Refunded Bonds which become due after such date.
 Neither the maturing principal of the Government Securities nor the interest thereon will secure or be available for the payment of principal of, interest or redemption premium, if any, on any obligations of the State other than the Refunded Bonds.
+The sufficiency of the amounts on deposit in the Escrow Account to provide for the current refunding of the Refunded Bonds will be certified by the Verification Agent (See "VERIFICATION OF MATHEMATICAL COMPUTATIONS" herein).